AmcacheParser download guide: official sources, mirrors, and verification

 3. Zip the offline\ directory along with the !!!RemoteFileDetails.csv manifest.
 Hash the zip.

-4. Transfer the zip across the air gap on labelled removable media or through your one-way diode.
+4. Transfer across the air gap on labelled removable media or through a one-way diode.

 5. On the air-gapped side, verify the hash against the manifest before extracting.

-Repeat the procedure on a defined cadence (monthly is typical) so your offline lab does not drift more than a release behind the public build.
+Repeat on a defined cadence (monthly is typical) so the offline lab does not drift more than a release behind the public build.

 A no-install alternative for triage#

 The browser version covers triage and education.
-For full investigations on a Windows analyst workstation, use Eric's official AmcacheParser.exe — it is the canonical implementation and produces the CSV format every downstream tool expects.
+For full investigations on a Windows analyst workstation, use Eric's official AmcacheParser.exe.
+It's the canonical implementation and produces the CSV format every downstream tool expects.

 Related posts